Skip to main content

 • “Awesome game, for the price I would have been happy to pay full price.
 It's a chill game you can listen to music and just play and relax!”

-• “It's not helped that the music sounds like a tiny loop and gets grating after twenty or so minutes.”
+• “The music sounds like a tiny loop which gets grating after twenty or so minutes.”

-• “You can change the song in a menu, but they all have the problem of being far too short before looping, plus you have to manually change it in the first place.”
+• “You can change the song in a menu, but they all have the problem of being far too short before looping, plus having to manually change it in the first place.”

 • “I didn’t discover the music switch button until literally my last 20 minutes, so I listened to the same repeating 5 seconds of audio music for almost 6 hours.
 It was a new kind of hell.”